Best Sakura Cherry Blossom Viewing Spots

 Kaiseizan-Koen Park

-The cherry trees here are the symbol of Azumi Development, the base of the Koriyama City.
-Some cherry trees were planted during the time of Azumi Development conducted in the Meiji Period, and now, about 1300 gorgeous cherry trees entertain the residents of the area and tourists every spring.
+The cherry trees here are a symbol of Azumi Development, the foundation of Koriyama City.
+Some were planted during the Meiji period, and today about 1,300 beautiful cherry trees delight both local residents and visitors every spring. 🌸

 Beni-Shidare Jizo-Sakura Weeping Cherry Tree